-- Opportunities for School Council
+- Opportunities for School Council meetings

 - Parent Feedback Questionnaires

-- Student Voice
+- Student Voice Questionnaires

 - Discussion with members of the Personalised Learning Team

+- Parent/student weekly drop in sessions

+- Monthly Personalised Learning Parent Networks

 - KHDA Parent Questionnaire DSIB Inspection Feedback

-Pupil Voice
+Student Voice

 Students at NAS Dubai are actively encouraged to express their views and opinions on all aspects of school life.
-In enabling and equipping our students with SEND to take ownership and responsibility of their learning, pupil voice plays a very active and important role.
+In enabling and equipping our students with SEND to take ownership and responsibility of their learning, student voice plays a very active and important role.

-In setting targets, self-assessment, completing pupil profiles and PEP reviews, students are given the opportunity to express their thoughts, consequently empowering students to participate meaningfully in decisions which affect their lives.
+In setting targets, self-assessment, completing student profiles and PEP reviews, students are given the opportunity to express their thoughts, consequently empowering students to participate meaningfully in decisions which affect their lives.